VSolidus/solidus/CONTRIBUTING.md

-Commit messages should be verbose by default consisting of a short subject line (50 chars max), a blank line and detailed explanatory text as separate paragraph(s), unless the title alone is self-explanatory (like "Corrected typo in init.cpp") in which case a single title line is sufficient.
+Commit messages should be verbose by default consisting of a short subject line (50 chars max), a blank line and detailed explanatory text as separate paragraph(s); unless the title alone is self-explanatory (like "Corrected typo in init.cpp") then a single title line is sufficient.
 Commit messages should be helpful to people reading your code in the future, so explain the reasoning for your decisions.
 Further explanation [here](http://chris.beams.io/posts/git-commit/).

-If a particular commit references another issue, please add the reference.
-For
-example: `refs #1234` or `fixes #4321`.
+If a particular commit references another issue, please add the reference, for example `refs #1234`, or `fixes #4321`.
 Using the `fixes` or `closes` keywords will cause the corresponding issue to be closed when the pull request is merged.

-Commit messages should never contain any `@` mentions.

 Please refer to the [Git manual](https://git-scm.com/doc) for more information about Git.